 Come be a part of history and get in some bonding time with the fam at Redcliffe Festival of Sails this Easter!

 Secure a front row seat to the 71st anniversary of the Brisbane to Gladstone Yacht Race when you cruise aboard the luxury catamaran, Eye Spy, thanks to Brisbane Whale Watching.
 Situate yourself on one of three viewing platforms to watch the competitiveness of the yacht racers sailing through Redcliffe.
-Fest of a butter lunch include Tiger Prawns, chicken and ham, washed down with cold drink thanks to the onboard bar.
+Enjoy a selection of mixed cakes for morning tea and a delicious gourmet picnic lunchbox including chicken, ham, garden salad, potato salad, fruit and more!

 Choose your viewing destination wisely – you won’t see them for too long!